 Do you use outdoor power tools like electric lawnmowers or hedge trimmers?

-Do you rely on extensions leads plugged into an indoor socket?
+Do you rely on extension leads plugged into an indoor socket?

-If the answers yes, let one of our electricians install outdoor power at your home.
+If the answer is yes, let one of our electricians install outdoor power at your home.

 Robust sockets can be fitted anywhere to the exterior walls of your home and wired into your domestic power supply.